Building your own PC is the best way to earn geek cred – here’s how to do it

-Building a computer used to be a complicated process, where careful selection of delicate parts was a necessity, and when it finally booted, it was a triumphant experience.
+Building a computer used to be a complicated process, where careful selection of delicate parts was a necessity.
+When that collection of components finally booted for the first time, it was a triumphant experience.
+Knowing how to build a computer made you quite the tech-head.

-Nowadays, it’s easier than ever, with clear standards of compatibility, obvious choices for performance and value, and an actual building process that’s straightforward and well documented.
-That being said, there are a lot of pitfalls and assumptions that experienced builders make that newcomers won’t know.
-We’ve compiled this handy step-by-step guide that will take you from a pile of parts to a working computer in just a couple of hours.
+Nowadays it’s easier than ever, with clear standards of compatibility, obvious choices for performance and value, and an actual building process that’s straightforward and well documented.
+That said, there are pitfalls to avoid and assumptions experienced builders make that newcomers won’t know.

+To help out new PC builders and experienced enthusiasts alike, we’ve compiled this handy step-by-step guide that will take you from a pile of parts to a working computer in just a couple of hours.

 Getting started

 This guide is all about putting your components together.
-If you haven’t selected and purchased all the hardware you need, then stop reading and go check out our PC build guide, which outlines recommended components for a variety of builds.
+If you haven’t selected and purchased all the hardware you need, stop reading and go check out our PC build guide, which outlines recommended components for a variety of builds.

 Have your parts?
 Good.
 Let’s get started.